hikettei/cl-waffe/Readme.md

 [![CI](https://github.com/hikettei/cl-waffe/actions/workflows/ci.yml/badge.svg)](https://github.com/hikettei/cl-waffe/actions/workflows/ci.yml)
 ![cl-waffe](https://hikettei.github.io/cl-waffe-docs/docs/cl-waffe-logo.png)

-**This package is still under development, and its features are far from practical.**
+**This package is still under development and experimental, so don't use this in your product.**

 cl-waffe is a deep learning framework with modern APIs for Common Lisp.

+This is 100% written in Common Lisp (ignoring BLAS/CUBLAS).
+So it is easy to extend kernel as you will.

-Having not GPUs, I can't test my framework on cuda ><.
+Not having GPUs, I can't test my framework on cuda ><.
 CUDA support is a little further along.
+(Ignoring some operations like Embedding, most operations are performed via [mgl-mat](https://github.com/melisgl/mgl-mat), so it should work without any modifications.)

 # Documents

 [Documentation](https://hikettei.github.io/cl-waffe-docs) is available.

+Also, I started to prepare [Tutorials(Written in Japanese)](https://github.com/hikettei/cl-waffe/tree/main/tutorials/jp).

+As of this writing, available tutorials are written in Japanese and their writing continues, but eventually, I'm willing to complete and translate them into English.
+So don't worry if you don't speak Japanese.

 # TOC